The sea did not care about Kalinganagar.

 The bara koli was in fruit.

-This happened twice a year, and when it did, the house at the end of the northern lane entered a specific happiness that had no other name.
+When this happened, the house at the end of the northern lane entered a happiness with no other name.
 UshaRani had claimed the tree as the third member of the family from the week she arrived — she had walked around it slowly the morning after her wedding, touched the bark, tasted a fallen fruit, and announced: “This one stays.”
 As if there had been any question.

-On this particular afternoon she was cooking outside by the firewood stove she kept near the base of the tree, where the shade was best and the fire could be fed without going back inside.
+This particular afternoon she was cooking outside by the firewood stove near the base of the tree, where the shade was best.
 A clay pot sat on the stones.
-The smell of mustard oil heating, then turmeric, then the onion she had split and dropped in — these moved through the courtyard and through the lower branches of the bara koli, mixing with the faint green sweetness of the hanging fruit.
+The smell of mustard oil heating, then turmeric, then the split onion dropped in — these moved through the courtyard and through the lower branches of the bara koli, mixing with the faint green sweetness of the hanging fruit.

 Bishu had been watching her from the doorway for some time.

-He crossed the courtyard quietly — the way he moved when he was following a thought — and came and stood behind her.
-The fire was low and steady.
-She was bent slightly forward, one hand adjusting the flame with a small stick, the other steadying the pot, her hair pulled back and pinned, a few loose strands fallen to the nape of her neck where the afternoon light made them glow like copper wire.
+He crossed the courtyard and came and stood behind her.
+The fire was low.
+She was bent slightly forward, one hand adjusting the flame with a small stick, the other steadying the pot, her hair pulled back and pinned, a few strands loose at the nape of her neck where the afternoon light caught them.

 He leaned down slowly and brought his lips to that curve of neck and shoulder.